New Members

 License Information

-In accordance with Section 3.01A(1) of the D.C.
-Bar Bylaws, "Persons who are sworn into the Bar between July 1 and December 31 shall pay the full amount of the annual license fee.
-Persons who are sworn in between January 1 and April 30 shall pay one-half the annual license fee."
-As such, your initial license fee invoice will be billed upon registration based on your original oath/swear-in date for the current fiscal year.
+In accordance with D.C.
+Bar Bylaws Section 3.01A(1), "Persons who are sworn into the Bar between July 1 and December 31 shall pay the full amount of the annual license fee.
+Persons who are sworn in between January 1 and April 30 shall pay one-half the annual license fee.
+Any person sworn in after April 30 shall not be required to pay any license fees until the following license year."

 Exclusive Member Perks